Green Butte L.O.

 History.

-Walker Mountain was established in 1913 as one of the first few lookouts on the Deschutes NF, along with Black Butte and Maiden Peak.
+Walker Mountain was established in 1913 as one of the first few lookouts on the Deschutes NF, along with Black Butte (post) and Maiden Peak.
 The first lookout was a simple crows nest tree.
 It’s noted that the site was potentially used as a patrol lookout as early as 1907.
 A cabin made of stone and wood was built in 1915 for living quarters.
 In 1919, a small 25′ pole tower with 6×6 cab replaced the crows nest.
 The existing lookout was built in 1932 as a 35′ steel tower with hip-roofed 14×14 L-4 cab.
 The accompanying 16×18 garage was added in 1934.
 In 1996, a restoration and maintenance program was started to help preserve the historic stone cabin.
 The restoration work had been carefully completed on the cabin in 2005.
 The lookout tower itself is listed as condemned and proposed for removal by the Forest Service.

 Fox Butte L.O.